-Elimination of external vibrations plays a key role in maintaining a stable growth process and maximizing the total volume yield of very large crystals - destined for use in homeland security field-portable applications for the detection of gamma rays from special nuclear materials like plutonium and highly enriched uranium.
+Elimination of external vibrations plays a key role in maintaining a stable growth process and maximizing the total volume yield of very large crystals.
+Jim McMahon reports.

-At Kansas State University, a unique facility is dedicated to the research and development of new and innovative radiation detector technologies.
+At Kansas State University, a facility is dedicated to the research and development of new and innovative radiation detector technologies.
 The Semiconductor Materials and Radiological Technologies (SMART) Laboratory is the largest university-based radiation detection laboratory in the country.
 It focuses on the detection of neutrons and gamma-rays, primarily those from special nuclear material (SNM) for homeland security applications.
-SMART Lab investigates and fabricates a variety of detectors which include compact low-power neutron detectors, high-resolution room-temperature-operated semiconductor gamma ray spectrometers, pixelated devices for gamma ray or neutron imaging, and miniaturized gas-filled detectors.
-The laboratory builds detectors from start to finish in readily deployable packages for use in better securing our borders from nuclear materials such as plutonium and uranium.
+SMART Lab investigates and fabricates a variety of detectors which include compact low-power neutron detectors, high-resolution room-temperature-operated semiconductor gamma ray spectrometers, pixelated devices for gamma ray or neutron imaging, and miniaturised gas-filled detectors.
+The laboratory builds detectors from start to finish in readily deployable packages for use in better securing borders from nuclear materials such as plutonium and uranium.

-The gamma ray detection aspect of the laboratory's research is focused on the discovery and development of new dense, high-Z semiconductor materials, such as cadmium zinc telluride (CdZnTe or CZT) and mercuric iodide (HgI2), and several scintillator materials including lanthanum tribromide (LaBr3) and cerium tribromide (CeBr3).
+The gamma ray detection aspect of the laboratory's research is focused on the discovery and development of new dense, high-Z\ semiconductor materials, such as cadmium zinc telluride (CdZnTe or CZT) and mercuric iodide (HgI2), and several scintillator materials including lanthanum tribromide (LaBr3) and cerium tribromide (CeBr3).
 Research conducted on large crystal growth with high-Z semiconductor and scintillator materials has produced large crystal ingot yields.
-(The atomic number which uniquely identifies a chemical element is represented by the symbol Z. Also known as the proton number, it is the number of protons found in the nucleus of an atom and identical to the charge number of the nucleus.)